zamanisa/cross-attention-protein-chemical-interaction/README.md

 ## Usage

 ### Input Data Format
 **Note:** The script `scripts/kiba_fetching_sequence.py` uses the Pubchem and Uniprot APIs to fetch sequence and SMILES format for the given Uniprot IDs and Pubchem cids.
+Additionally, the script creates False data by creating new pairs of protein-compound that are not in the dataset.
 While it was successful for protein sequences, the Pubchem's API was returning 'PUGREST.ServerBusy' error.
-Hence I created a mock dataset.
+Hence, I created a mock dataset.

 Input data should be a CSV file with columns: UniProt_ID, PubChem_CID, label See example format in `example_data/mock_kiba_data.csv`